zachariahmclean/trace/README.md

 <!-- badges: end -->

-This package provides a pipeline for short tandem repeat instability analysis from fragment analysis data.
-The inputs are fsa files or peak tables (e.g. Genemapper 5 software peak table output), and a user supplied metadata data-frame.
-The functions identify ladders, calls peaks, and calculate repeat instability metrics (i.e. expansion index or average repeat gain).
+This package provides a pipeline for short tandem repeat instability analysis from capillary electrophoresis fragment analysis data (e.g fsa files).
+The main function processes the data and then and then repeat instability metrics are calculated (i.e. expansion index or average repeat gain).

 This code is not for clinical use.
 There are features for accurate repeat sizing if you use validated control samples, but integer repeat